Skip to main content

 Do they know what community management is?

-What kinds of posts does LinkedIn prioritise right now?
+What kinds of posts does LinkedIn prioritize right now?

 Algorithms can be mean, after all 😩